 Allen's hatred differs from Reddick and Laettner, who were both players that could silence a gym with daggers.
 Allen's hatred is due to his dirty antics on the court.
 For the third time in two seasons, Allen has tripped an opponent on the court.
 Wednesday night, Allen tripped Elon's Steven Santa Ana, receiving a technical that led to his big meltdown on the bench.

 In February, Allen had two tripping incidents against Florida State and Louisville, both inside Cameron Indoor Stadium.
 Allen was hit with a flagrant 1 for tripping Ray Spalding of Louisville.
 Neither Duke or the ACC decided to suspend Allen.
 Coach K instead had Allen apologize to both opposing coaches and players.

 Well, here we are again.
-Another tripping incident by Allen and another apology from Coach K. An apology won't work this time, the masses are demanding actions.
-Less than 24 hours after the incident writers and fans are demanding that Allen is suspended.
+Another tripping incident by Allen and another apology from Coach K. An apology won't work this time; the masses are demanding actions.
+Less than 24 hours after the incident, writers and fans are demanding that Allen is suspended.

 Things could change now.
-Now Allen could start receiving the amount of hate that would make people question humanity, but not because he is a great player, instead because he is a dirty player.
+Allen could start receiving the amount of hate that would make people question humanity, but not because he is a great player, instead, because he is a dirty player.
 A dirty player that plays for Duke is a double-whammy and worse than being a great player that plays for Duke.

 Despite being suspended indefinitely, non-Duke fans are still going to hate him for his dirty antics.
 What we all should watch and hope to see is how Allen will react to it if he is allowed to play ball again this season.
-College Basketball needs another "Great White Hate"; a compelling white player that plays for Duke.
+College Basketball needs another "Great White Hate"; a polarizing white player that plays for Duke.
 He has all the tools to be that player with more overall talent than Reddick and dirty antics like Laettner, along with being an upperclassman.
 Allen should embrace all hatred that will come his way from now on and use it to propel himself into college basketball folklore.